Washington's Paid Family and Medical Leave Program

 To mark an employee exempt from the program:

-- Visit the Team section of your online Payroll dashboard or Square Payroll app.
+Visit the Team section of your online Payroll dashboard or the Square Team App.

 For additional information about the WA Paid Family and Medical Leave program, please reference the Employment Security Department’s website or the program’s Employer Toolkit.
 You can also find information about WA Paid Family and Medical Leave in our Town Square blog.